Given a right triangle where one of the acute angles is x and the... | Study Prep in Pearson+

 Struggling with Trigonometry?Join thousands of students who trust us to help them ace their exams!Watch the first video

-Given a right triangle where one of the acute angles is and the other acute angle is , if , what is the measure of angle ?
+Given a right triangle where one of the acute angles is and the lengths of the sides opposite and adjacent to are and respectively, what is the value of in degrees?

 Watch next